canjs/can-observe/doc/array/shift.md

 @property {function} can-observe/shift shift
 @parent can-observe/array

-@description Remove an element from the front of an observe array.
+@description Removes the first element from an array.
 @signature `list.shift()`

-  `shift` removes an element from the front of an observe array.
+  `shift` removes an element from the front of an array.

   ```js
   import { observe } from "can/everything";